simenkid/freebird-web-client-server-spec/spec.md

     ```js
     // indMsg.subsys == 'gad'
-    // indMsg.data.gad is a gadInfo object
+    // indMsg.data is a gadInfo object
     {
-        gad: {
         id: 32,
         owner: 18,
         enabled: true,
         profile: '',
         class: 'lightCtrl',
-            attributes: {
+        attrs: {
             onOff: 1,
             dimmer: 80
         },
         // name and description writable and can be modified by users
         name: 'sampleLight',
         description: 'This is a simple light controller'
-        }
     }
     ```